Home Login Sign up Profile Log out

 Va a ciapà i rat

-Literally Go catch the rats, this expression means Get lost or Go to hell.
-It’s colorful, hyper-local, and perfect for when someone really gets on your nerves.
+Literally Go catch the rats.
+This expression means Get lost or Go to hell.
+It’s very local, and perfect for when someone really annoys you.

 Ciulare